dunderlab/python-hackrf/README.md

 # pyhackrf

-A Python wrappper for libhackrf
+A Python wrappper for libhackrf rewritten.

 # Description